efoster9/interactive-web/unit-4-intro-to-apis/unit-4-overview.md

 To finish the unit, students will create a final project, a graphical user interface (GUI) for the API of their choosing.
 They'll have the flexibility to design a website from scratch that allows the user to visualize and access data from the API more easily.

 If you are following the curriculum and have decided not to add a final project for Unit 3, most likely you will plan to incorporate Unit 5.
 Therefore, consider adding Unit 3 topics (namely local storage and methods that create DOM elements) as a requirement in your rubric for the final project here.
+Otherwise, if you have done a final project for Unit 3, you most likely will not have time to get to the stretch content in Unit 5.
+Therefore, at the end of this unit students will be completing the Course Final Project, and the duration will be on the higher end of 4-5 weeks for the final project.

-If you have done a final project for Unit 3, you most likely will not have time to get to the stretch content in Unit 5.
-Therefore, at the end of this unit students will be completing the Course Final Project, and the duration will be on the higher end of 4-5 weeks for the final alone.
+Regardless, it isn't unusual or superfluous to do a unit 4 final project, skip unit 5, and do a final project (ie. 2 projects back to back) if this is what time allows.
+Simply use the course final project as a pivot or extension of this projects.
+Students can either build on top of their existing projects, pivot in a slight different direction, or start a new project with a different trajectory.

 ### NYS Standards